ClickCease

 Are Dog Attack and Bite Reports Accurate?

-Attacks and bites from large dogs like Pit Bulls have a higher chance of resulting in a more serious injury, compared to a smaller dog, like a Jack Russell Terrier or chihuahua, which may only result in minor bruising, small puncture wounds, or minor lacerations.
+Attacks and bites from large dogs, such as Pit Bulls, have a higher chance of resulting in a more serious injury compared to smaller dogs, like Jack Russell Terriers or Chihuahuas, which may only result in minor bruising, small puncture wounds, or minor lacerations.

 If every dog bite was reported and documented, what would the numbers and statistics look like then?
 Would small breeds have the same or higher volume of attacks/bites than larger dogs?
 If they were, would that make smaller dog breeds more aggressive or hostile?